samuellihn/obsidian-freeview/public/Deposition Processes.md

 # Doping

-Doping is adding impurities of atoms wtih more or less valence electrons into a silicon crystal to change the resistance of the silicon
+Doping is adding impurities of atoms with more or less valence electrons into a silicon crystal to change the resistance of the silicon

 Electron donors - n-type, electron acceptors - p-type